DaVinci International Film Festival

-The DaVinci International Film Festival (DIFF) is held annually in Los Angeles, California and is produced by the non-profit DaVinci Film Foundation Inc. The festival governs four signature programs including their screenwriting competition series STORYLINE, presented by Final Draft, the DaVinci Film Institute, which honors beurgeoning filmmakers with screenings and scholarships held at The Kennedy Center in Washington DC, sponsored by Coca-Cola, and documentaries at DIFFdocs.
+The DaVinci International Film Festival (DIFF) is held annually in Los Angeles, California and is produced by the non-profit DaVinci Film Society Inc. The festival hosts four signature programs including their screenwriting competition series, Storyline, presented by Final Draft, DaVinci Labs, which honors burgeoning filmmakers with screenings and scholarships formally held at The Kennedy Center in Washington DC, a GENiUS program for ultra-short cinema, and documentaries at DIFFdocs.

-DIFF operates quarterly, qualifying and awarding contemporary independent narrative. short, animation, and documentary film projects and screenplay's at STORYLINE, with their Vitruvian Awards.
-Vitruvian filmmakers and screenwriters remain in competition for the festival's Leo Award, presented at their annual event.
+DIFF qualifies and awards contemporary independent narrative, short, animation, documentary, and screenplay's, with their Official Selections.
+Filmmakers and screenwriters present in-competition for the festival's Leo Award at their annual event hosted at The Grove at Farmers Market.
 Competitive juried categories include Women In Film, Native American, military, and student film.

-Special screenings for DIFF's Vitruvian VIP's have included the Consul (representative) of Azerbaijan, Monaco, India, and Russia.
+Special screenings for DIFF's VIP's have included the Consul (representative) of Azerbaijan, Monaco, India, and Russia.

+The DaVinci Film Society, under the banner of the international film festival, hosted its inaugural DaVinci Masquerade on May 16, 2025 at Carlton Cannes Hotel during the Cannes Film Festival in support of the organizations global brand expansion into Europe and other countries, including the platform's FilmAfrica initiative in Nairobi, Kenya, 2026.

 History

-The DaVinci International Film Festival was founded in 2017 by filmmaker and Creative Director Chadwick Pelletier..
-DIFF's inaugural festival was hosted at the historic Laemmle Theaters in Santa Monica, California on May 17, 2018 and was awarded FilmFreeway's Top 100 Best Reviewed film festival, screening Tracktown starring Olympic athlete, Alexi Pappas, Money, starring Jesse Williams (actor), Rumble: The Indians Who Rocked the World, and Honor Council, written and directed by Nicholl Fellowships in Screenwriting winner, Scott Simonsen.
+The DaVinci International Film Festival was founded in 2017 by filmmaker and Creative Director Chadwick Pelletier.
+DIFF's inaugural event was hosted at the historic Laemmle Theaters in Santa Monica, California on May 17, 2018 and was awarded FilmFreeway's Top 100 Best Reviewed film festival, screening Tracktown starring Olympic athlete, Alexi Pappas, Money, starring Jesse Williams (actor), Rumble: The Indians Who Rocked the World, and Honor Council, written and directed by Nicholl Fellowships in Screenwriting winner, Scott Simonsen.

+Second Edition

-DIFF hosted its 2019 Vitruvian Awards at Raleigh Studios in Hollywood, California, expanding its award categories to include documentary filmmaking under DIFFdocs and awarding its first Leo Award to documentarian, Herbert Golder for his film Ballad of a Righteous Merchant starring Werner Herzog, William Dafoe, and Michael Shannon.
+DIFF hosted its 2019 festival at Raleigh Studios in Hollywood, California, expanding its award categories to include documentary filmmaking under DIFFdocs and presenting its first Leo Award to documentarian, Herbert Golder for his film Ballad of a Righteous Merchant starring Werner Herzog, William Dafoe, and Michael Shannon.
 Other winning films in the narrative category included Aberne by Irati Santiago Mujika and I'm F%$#ing Fine by writer-director Jamie Anderson, starring Bree Turner.

+Third Edition

-DaVinci International Film Festival's third annual Vitruvian Awards were hosted online as a virtual fest, September 10-13th, 2020 due to the COVID-19 pandemic.
-Among the Vitruvian Awarded films were The Cuban, Anna, Birds of Passage (film), Bluebird, and Mosul (2019 action film).
+DaVinci International Film Festival's 3rd Edition was hosted online as a virtual fest, September 10-13th, 2020 due to the COVID-19 pandemic.
+Among the winners were The Cuban, Anna, Birds of Passage (film), Bluebird, and Mosul (2019 action film).
 DIFF's Leo Award in the animation category went to Malakout, directed by Farnooshh Abedi.
 Also in 2020, the DaVinci International Film festival introduced an all-new Ultra-Short Shelter-in-place program called COVIDaVINCI, which opened entries to amateur filmmakers around the world for an opportunity to be screened at DIFF's virtual festival.
 In 2022, the festival rebranded the ultra-short program as GENiUS.